eggstoastbacon/ARDUINO-YM2149F-MIDI.h/README.md

 ## Project Details

 This project re-designs the hardware and software of the YM2149F for Arduino, inspired by Dansfing’s 2.1a version, which is driven by an ATMEGA328P chip and includes a CH430e TTL for USB programming.
-The original code was initially developed by Yumikaze, whose work inspired Dansfing.
+The original code was initially developed by Yukimizake, whose work inspired Dansfing.
 This version introduces several key changes:

 Relocates all user interface elements and inputs/outputs to the front of the board.
 Replaces the DIN5 connector with 3.5mm TRS for compatibility.